pfnegrini/install-opencv/README.md

 since that's the last stable build script before OpenCV 3.0.0.

 The master branch now builds OpenCV 3.0.0 from GitHub, so you can consider this experimental until the OpenCV build is release quality.
-TBB works now thanks to an answer after reporting the problem as a [bug](http://code.opencv.org/issues/3900).
-The suggested cmake arguments worked.
-I also answered my own [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb) if you are interested.

 ### WARNING